 What to get: Sweet Magnolias is an unassuming boutique bakery tucked in Gifford Park Neighborhood.
 While I’m more familiar with their to-go pastry items like cinnamon rolls and cupcakes, they do bake up custom-made cakes like pineapple toasted marshmallow.

 What to get: Vala’s Pie Barn has fans all over the state, and the variety of offerings can be a little overwhelming.
 I’d say you can’t go wrong sticking to the tasty traditional pies like apple pie (they have their own apple orchard, after all).

-Vala’s isn’t open after the pumpkin patch season ends, but they have Thanksgiving pie pick-up day scheduled for Nov.
-25. You can place an order starting on Nov.
-2.
+Vala’s isn’t open after the pumpkin patch season ends, but they have Thanksgiving pie (and other treats) available for pick-up on Nov.
+21 and 22.
+Place your order by Nov.
+18.

 Where: 13306 Portal Drive, Omaha

 What to get: The Village Pie Maker started out as a small town operation in Eustice, Neb., but since its growing success, they’ve relocated to Omaha.
 They’re known for their take-and-bake pies that ship and are found in local grocery stores.